How a leak can stop itself: Mapping Droplets from Dripping to Leak-Stop

-In order to determine what enables one droplet---but not its predecessors---to stop the leak, we measure the geometry of each droplet by mapping its surface over time relative to the flat tube exterior \cite{berman2019singular,jensen2015wetting}.
-Newly-formed droplets recoil from breakoff and within several ms assume a spherical cap geometry, which even unstable droplets maintain until growing large enough that gravity begins to break their symmetry.
-We fit a circle to the central part of all axisymmetric droplet profiles to directly measure the radius of curvature $R$ and position of each droplet over time, and determine the droplet contact radius $a$ and volume $V$ using the measured tube position and spherical cap geometric relations \cite{weisstein2008spherical}.
-We find that all droplets have the same initial contact radius $a_i = 0.49$ mm, about 20\% larger than the hole radius, and that the final capping droplet wets out further as it begins to stabilize, ultimately equilibrating with a new constant contact radius $a_\text{equil} = 0.56$.
+In order to understand what enables the final droplet---but not its predecessors---to stop the leak, we measure the geometry of each droplet by mapping its surface as well as that of the flat exterior tube surface over time using edge-mapping software developed in our earier work.\cite{berman2019singular,jensen2015wetting} Newly-formed droplets recoil from breakoff and quickly assume a spherical cap geometry,\cite{weisstein2008spherical} shown schematically in supplementary Fig. S2.$^\dag$ Even ultimately-unstable droplets grow as axisymmetric spherical caps for some time after breakoff before becoming large enough that gravity breaks this symmetry.

+From the mapped surface profiles over time, we directly measure the radius of curvature $R$ and position of each axisymmetric droplet relative to the flat exterior tube surface by fitting a circle to the central part of the droplet profiles.
+From these data, we then determine the contact radius $a$, distance from the flat tube surface to the peak of the spherical cap $d$, and droplet volume $V$.
+Since we measure individual droplets only while they remain axisymmetric (up to a few $\mu$L in volume, much smaller than the drips that fall away) the change in hydrostatic $P_\text{drive}$ during measured droplet growth is negligible ($\Delta P<0.05$ Pa).

-We plot the measured droplet volume $V$ vs. time since the previous breakoff event, $t-t_{0,n}$, in Fig. \ref{fig:PV}(a) for the final 16 droplets of this experiment.
-Data plotted in both Figs. \ref{fig:PV} and \ref{fig:energy} are colored from blue to red according to droplet number $n$, starting with the final droplet as $n=0$.
-Each of the last several droplets experiences an initial slowdown in growth, but for $n \geq 1$ the growth subsequently accelerates again after the droplet exceeds about 1 $\mu$L. The final droplet, by contrast, reaches a maximum volume of 0.89 $\mu$L before shrinking at an accelerating rate, undershooting its equilibrium volume and then equilibrating via damped harmonic volume oscillations as shown in Fig. \ref{fig:PV}(a, Inset).
+We plot the droplet volume $V$ vs. time since the previous breakoff event, $t-t_{0,n}$, in Fig. \ref{fig:PV}(a) for the final 16 droplets of the experiment shown in Fig. \ref{fig:stopdrop}, colored according to droplet number $n$ from the final capping droplet ($n=0$) in dark blue up to an earlier droplet $n=15$ in red.
+All droplets grow immediately after formation because they are dynamically created while fluid continues to flow out of the hole.
+As the driving pressure decreases incrementally with decreasing droplet number $n$, the flow rate also slows, which is reflected both in the continuous decrease in initial droplet volume as well as the decrease in initial volumetric growth rate of successive droplets.
+After formation, each of the last $\sim 10$ droplets experiences an initial slowdown in its growth rate, but for all but the last one ($n \geq 1$), the growth subsequently accelerates when the droplet volume exceeds about 1 $\mu$L. The final droplet, by contrast, reaches a maximum volume of 0.89 $\mu$L, then shrinks at an accelerating rate, significantly undershooting its equilibrium volume and even briefly disappearing fully back into the hole between 53-55 ms. After reemerging, the final droplet equilibrates via damped harmonic volume oscillations to a final, stable capping droplet volume, as shown in Fig. \ref{fig:PV}(a,Inset).